rerun-io/rerun/BUILD.md

 rustup set default-host aarch64-apple-darwin && rustup install 1.76.0
 ```

-## Building and running the viewer
+## Building and running the Viewer

 Use this command for building and running the viewer: